 “Sold them, eh?”

 “Yes.
 They were to go to civilian law enforcement agencies across the Rim Colonies.
-They never made it to the Colonies, and your suits look remarkably like them.
+They never made it to the colonies, and your suits look remarkably like them.
 I’m here to determine if there was a breach of contract.”

 “Wow, that’s some story.
 Hang on a second.”
 I call Laura, keeping our conversation in my head.